CyVerse-learning-materials/Visual_Interactive_Computing_Environment/quick-rstudio.rst

 6. Cancel your analysis
 =======================

-Cancel your analysis by clicking the Analysis window and then selecting the Rshiny analysis and clicking Cancel Analysis option under "Analyses" button
+Cancel your analysis by clicking the Analysis window, then select the Rshiny analysis and click Cancel Analysis option under "Analyses" button

 |rstudio1-7|